List of Pac-Man clones

-In video gaming, Pac-Man clones are unauthorized versions of Namco's popular maze chase arcade game Pac-Man or games that wholesale borrow the design of Pac-Man.
+In video gaming, Pac-Man clones are unauthorized versions of Namco's popular maze chase arcade video game Pac-Man or games that wholesale borrow the design of Pac-Man.
 The combined sales of counterfeit arcade machines sold nearly as many units as the original Pac-Man, which had sold more than 300,000 machines.

 Like the original game, Pac-Man clones typically have the goal of clearing a maze of dots while eluding deadly adversaries.
-When special dots are eaten, the protagonist can chase and consume the pursuers for a brief period.
+When special items are eaten, the protagonist consume the pursuers for a brief period.
 Clones may vary the audio/visual theme, use different maze layouts, slightly tweak features, or even invert elements such as filling the maze rather than emptying it, but they have the same general feel of Pac-Man.

-The Giant List of Classic Game Programmers lists 57 Pac-Man clones released for various platforms.
+The Giant List of Classic Game Programmers lists 60 Pac-Man clones released for various platforms.
+MobyGames lists 355 Pac-Man variants.